PRodriguez19/MMG3320-5320/docs/ch06/13_ClassExercise3_Index_Genome.md

 ## Class Exercise #2: Indexing a Genomic Reference (FASTA)

-For this tutorial, we will be using an **Organism-specific biological database:** called [Cryptodb](https://cryptodb.org/cryptodb/app).
-These are often updated more frequently then Ensembl, so these tend to be more comprehensive.
+For this tutorial, we will be using an **Organism-specific biological database** called [Cryptodb](https://cryptodb.org/cryptodb/app).
+These types of databases are updated more frequently than broader biological databases like Ensembl, especially for non-model organisms.
+As a result, they tend to be more comprehensive.

+If you are working with a non-model organism, it is important to check whether a dedicated database exists for your species, as it may provide more up-to-date and detailed information.

 The steps we will perform include: